amirfakhrullah/gh-social/README.md

 # GitHub Social

-A social media platform for GitHub users.
+A social media platform for GitHub users built mostly with Experimental Edge stacks.

 > **Warning**
 > This project is using Next.js App Router, which is not production-ready yet.
 This project is built for learning/testing these stacks